 NPA GeneXpert is a highly specific, rapid and early diagnostic test for PTB in children.
-Compared to GA GeneXpert, NPA GeneXpert had a sensitivity of 70%, specificity of 96.7%, negative predictive value of 96.67% and positive predictive value of 70% while compared to GA TB culture, NPA GeneXpert had a sensitivity of 40%, specificity of 91.58%, positive predictive value of 20%, and negative predictive value of 96.67%.
-Due to the simplicity and convenience of collection of NPA and more rapid release of results when GeneXpert test is used, a single NPA GeneXpert can be used as an initial screening test to diagnose PTB in pediatric patients.
+Compared to GA GeneXpert, NPA GeneXpert had a sensitivity of 70%, specificity of 96.7%, negative predictive value of 96.67% and positive predictive value of 70% while compared to GA TB culture, NPA GeneXpert had a sensitivity of 40%, specificity of 91.58%, positive predictive value of 20%, and negative predictive Due to the simplicity and value of 96.67%. convenience of collection of NPA and more rapid release of results when GeneXpert test is used, a single NPA GeneXpert can be used as an initial screening test to diagnose PTB in pediatric patients.
 However, a negative GeneXpert test does not exclude a diagnosis of PTB in children.
-These findings will need to be verified in larger and varied immunopopulations including neonates, compromised patients, and people living with HIV.
+These findings will need to be verified in larger and varied populations including neonates, immunocompromised patients, and people living with HIV.
 In order to document the feasibility and acceptability of this test when conducted in a public health setting, NPA GeneXpert test should also be studied in various community and primary care settings.